Study Cooking at the Pennsylvania Culinary Institute

 School History

 In 1896, the first Le Cordon Bleu cooking demonstration took place in Paris.
 This French School of Cooking specializes in pastry creation, following the French philosophy of "L'Art de Vivre," which translates to "The Art of Living Well."
-Le Cordon Bleu is a recognized worldwide leader in gastronomy with schools in Paris, London and Tokyo, to name a few.
+Le Cordon Bleu is a recognized worldwide leader in gastronomy with schools in Paris, London and Tokyo, and dozens of US cities.

-Learn from the best who have accumulated a wealth of culinary experience.
-This vibrant culinary network, Le Cordon Bleu, has provided the Pennsylvania Culinary Institute with master chefs, great techniques and numerous resources to prepare the cooking student for the vibrant culinary field.
+This vibrant culinary network, Le Cordon Bleu, has provided the Pennsylvania Culinary Institute with master chefs, great techniques and numerous resources for preparing cooking students for employment in the competitive culinary field.

 Why Choose a Culinary Career?